pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

   * Scroll through the mask to get a sense of what is and isn't brain.
 It might take awhile to get comfortable, and that's okay!
 Remember, you can always ask questions and ask for help.
 These will always be in your PipelineTraining directory, so if you ever want to look back and refer to some sample masks while you're working on a project, feel free to do so.

 To turn the mask back into a labelmap, go back to the **Segmentations** module.
 Go back to "Export/import models and labelmaps".
-Make sure "Export" and "Labelmap" are highlighted, and that your mask is the "Output node" Click **Advanced** and select the reference volume (the image that you are masking).
-For this example, the file will be `sample-t2-xc`.
+Make sure "Export" and "Labelmap" are selected, and that your mask is the "Output node" Click **Advanced** and select the reference volume (the image that you are masking).
+For this example, the file will be `sub-sample_ses-1_desc-Xc_T2w.nii.gz`.
 Click **Export**.
-Make sure to save your mask with **Ctrl+s**, and make sure that you know the path of where you're saving it to.
+Make sure to save your mask with **Ctrl+s**, and make sure that you know the path of where you're saving it to (this should be `derivatives/sub-sample/ses-1/anat`).
+You only have to save the mask, so you can de-select the other files that show up in the **Save** window in Slicer.

 ## FreeSurfer Segmentation and QC

 Now that you have a good mask on your T2, you are going to apply that mask to your T1 image and generate an automated label map for white and gray matter parcellation.

 You will now need to complete an additional step so that the T2 mask you just made is aligned in the same way that the T1 is because you are about to register the T2 mask onto the T1 image.
-When you are in your `strct` directory, enter:
+When you are in your derived `anat` directory, enter:
 ```
-nifti_makeRigidMask -l sample-T2-mask.nii.gz -i sample-T2-xc.nii.gz -t sample-T1-xc.nii.gz -o sample-T1-mask.nii.gz
+nifti_makeRigidMask -l sub-sample_ses-1_desc-T2wXcMabs_mask.nii.gz -i sub-sample_ses-1_desc-Xc_T2w.nii.gz -t sub-sample_ses-1_desc-Xc_T1w.nii.gz -o sub-sample_ses-1_desc-T2wXcMabsToT1wXc_mask.nii.gz
 ```

   * The `-l` flag is the labelmap that you're moving to another image.
   * The `-i` flag is the input T2 .nii.gz image
   * The `-t` flag is the target image for which you want the new mask.
   * The `-o` flag is the output mask that will be generated.

+(Once again note the descriptive name of the T1 mask.
+Since this is registering a mask from a T2 onto the T1, the `desc` signifier reflects this)

 There are a lot of settings that FreeSurfer has available for you to adjust what you want to do, but often times in this lab we use a standard set of settings which have been automated in a script called `nifti_fs`.
 Enter:
 ```
-nifti_fs -i sample-T1-xc.nii.gz -m sample-T1-mask.nii.gz -o sample-freesurfer
+nifti_fs -i sub-sample_ses-1_desc-Xc_T1w.nii.gz -m sub-sample_ses-1_desc-T2wXcMabsToT1wXc_mask.nii.gz -o sample-freesurfer
 ```
 This process will take about 12 hours to run to completion for each case.

-  * `sample-freesurfer` can also be found in the `Other` directory as part of your `PipelineTraining` directory.
-Stop **FreeSurfer** from running by entering **Control+c** and you can copy this directory into strct.
+  * `sample-freesurfer` can also be found in the `Other` directory as part of your `PipelineTraining/sourcedata` directory.
+Stop **FreeSurfer** from running by entering **Control+c** and you can copy this directory into your derived `anat`.
 Just remember to use the `-r` option here since there are many directories and files within this

 Once it has completed, you need to quality control your FreeSurfer labelmap.
 To start that you will need to start by opening it in Slicer.
 Enter:
 `/rfanfs/pnl-zorro/software/Slicer-4.8.1/Slicer`to open slicer and then open it going to **File** > **Add Data** > **Choose File** to Add then go to your `sample-freesurfer` directory in strct and then go into `mri` and open `wmparc.mgz`.
 Before selecting the final **OK** make sure you select **Show Options** and then select **LabelMap**.
-Also open `brain.mgz`, which can be found in the `sample-freesurfer/mri directory`.
+Also open `brain.mgz`, which can be found in the `sample-freesurfer/mri` directory.

 Now in order to actually see your label map transposed on the T1, you need to go to the **Modules** drop-down menu and select **Volumes**.
 First, make sure the Active Volume is `wmparc`.
 Then, under the **Volume Information** heading, make sure LabelMap is selected.
 Last, under the Display heading, for the **Lookup Table** dropdown box, go to **FreeSurfer** > **FreeSurferLabels**.
 You should end up with something that looks like this: